ComplexCodeEval/ComplexCodeEval/README.md

 The aim of this project is to crawl high-star GitHub projects, parse their dependency information, determine whether they depend on the APIs specified in `/setup/profile.yaml`, build a remote project dependency table, then retrieve project-related information from the dependency table, parse the projects, and generate the final dataset.
 Users can also provide project dependency tables (XLS or XLSX files).
 The tables provided by users should include the following fields: `git_group`, `git_name`, `language`, `version`, `download_url`, `file_name`, `update_time`, and `create_time`.
 An example of the remote repository information table can be found at [analysis_repo_dependency/analysis_repo_dependency1.xls](analysis_repo_dependency/analysis_repo_dependency1.xls).

-### Fields for Java Dataset
+### Java Dataset Fields

-- `git_group`: Git group or organization where the project is located.
+- `git_group`: The Git organization or group where the project is hosted.
+Type is `String`, e.g., `ukwa`.
-- `git_name`: Name of the project in Git.
+- `git_name`: The name of the project on Git.
+Type is `String`, e.g., `webarchive-discovery`.
-- `version`: Version number of the project.
+- `version`: The version number of the project.
+Type is `String`, e.g., `warc-discovery-3.1.0`.
-- `language`: Programming language used in the project.
+- `language`: The programming language used in the project.
+Type is `String`, e.g., `Java`.
-- `project_name`: Name of the project.
+- `project_name`: The name of the project as downloaded from the specified download path.
+Type is `String`, e.g., `webarchive-discovery-warc-discovery-3.1.0.zip`.
-- `create_time`: Time when the project was created.
-- `update_time`: Time when the project was last updated.
-- `file_path`: File path of the relevant focal class in its original repository.
+- `file_path`: The file path of the relevant focal class in the source code repository.
+Type is `String`, e.g., `/webarchive-discovery-warc-discovery-3.1.0/webarchive-discovery-warc-discovery-3.1.0/warc-indexer/src/main/java/uk/bl/wa/parsers/HtmlFeatureParser.java`.
-- `focal_module`: Focal module of the project.
+- `focal_module`: The focal module of the project.
+Type is `String`, e.g., `warc-indexer`.
-- `focal_package`: Focal package of the project.
+- `focal_package`: The focal package of the project.
+Type is `String`, e.g., `uk/bl/wa/parsers`.
-- `focal_class`: Focal class of the project.
+- `focal_class`: The focal class of the project.
+Type is `String`, e.g., `HtmlFeatureParser`.
-- `focal_name`: Focal method name of the project.
+- `focal_name`: The name of the focal method in the project.
+Type is `String`, e.g., `parse`.
-- `focal_parameter`: Focal parameter list.
+- `focal_parameter`: The list of parameters for the focal method.
+Type is `List`.
-- `solution`: Solution of the related problem.
-Note that this is taken directly from the original source file.
-Depending on the type of downstream tasks (code completion or code generation) and the amount of context that needs to be provided to the model, users can adopt and update the prompt field accordingly.
+- `solution`: The solution to the relevant problem.
+Note that this is directly from the original source file.
+Depending on the type of downstream task (code completion or code generation) and the amount of context needed to be provided to the model, the user can adopt and update the prompt field.
+Type is `String`.
-- `method_signature`: Method signature of the target focal method.
+- `method_signature`: The method signature of the target focal method.
+Type is `String`, e.g., `@Override\n    public void parse(InputStream stream, ContentHandler handler,\n            Metadata metadata, ParseContext context) throws IOException,\n            SAXException, TikaException`.
-- `left_context`: Source code before the focal method.
+- `left_context`: The source code before the focal method.
+Type is `String`.
-- `right_context`: Source code after the focal method (after the ending parenthesis).
+- `right_context`: The source code after the focal method (after the closing bracket).
+Type is `String`.
-- `test_function`: List of test functions extracted from the original source code, correspond to testing the focal method.
+- `test_function`: A list of test functions extracted from the original source code, corresponding to the test focal method.
+Type is `List`.
-- `class_comment`: Class comment of the focal class.
+- `class_comment`: The class comment for the focal class, which may be `null`.
+Type is `String`.
-- `import_text`: List of import packages.
+- `import_text`: A list of imported packages.
+Type is `List`.
-- `prompt`: Prompt message that can be used directly to perform code generation.
-Note that if the original source code does not have code annotation/comments, we utilize DeepSeekCoder to generate the annotation.
-The prompt that we use to generate the code comments is “Summarize the following code that uses [framework] and generate the [programming language] comments.
-The response should be made up of two parts – a description followed by block tags.
-The block tags should include @param and @return.”
+- `prompt`: A prompt message that can be used directly for code generation.
+Please note that this prompt is generated using the comments from DeepSeekCoder-33b.
+The prompt we use for generating code comments is: "Summarize the following code using [framework] and generate [programming language] comments.
+The response should be composed of two parts: description and block tags.
+Block tags should include @param and @return."
+Type is `String`.
+- `comment`: The documentation comment for the focal method extracted from the original file, which may be `null`.
+Type is `String`.
-- `prompt_is_gen_from_api`: true = the prompt message is generated from DeepSeekCoder API; false = the prompt message is the original code annotation/comment from the code repository.
+- `prompt_is_gen_from_api`: `true` = The prompt message is generated by the DeepSeekCoder API; `false` = The prompt message is the original code comment from the code repository.
+Type is `Bool`.
 - `method_dependencies`: The functions called in the code corresponding to `solution`.
+Type is `List`.
+- `project_create_time`: The creation time of the project.
+Type is `Datetime`, e.g., `2012-12-20T12:17:14+00:00`.
+- `project_update_time`: The update time of the project.
+Type is `Datetime`, e.g., `2024-03-31T14:13:17+00:00`.
+- `file_create_time`: The creation time of the file.
+Type is `Datetime`, e.g., `2013-03-27T13:42:06Z`.
+- `file_update_time`: The update time of the file.
+Type is `Datetime`, e.g., `2020-05-14T13:06:47Z`.
+- `method_update_time`: The most recent time of modification or addition to the lines of the method.
+Type is `Datetime`, e.g., `2013-03-27T13:42:06Z`.

-### Fields for Python Dataset
+### Python Dataset Fields

-- `git_group`: Git group or organization where the project is located.
+- `git_group`: The Git organization or group where the project is hosted.
+Type is `String`, e.g., `intel`.
-- `git_name`: Name of the project in Git.
+- `git_name`: The name of the project on Git.
+Type is `String`, e.g., `neural-compressor`.
-- `version`: Version number of the project.
+- `version`: The version number of the project.
+Type is `String`, e.g., `v2.6.dev0`.
-- `language`: Programming language used in the project.
+- `language`: The programming language used in the project.
+Type is `String`, e.g., `Python`.
-- `project_name`: Name of the project.
+- `project_name`: The name of the project as downloaded from the specified download path.
+Type is `String`, e.g., `neural-compressor-v2.6.dev0.zip`.
-- `create_time`: Time when the project was created.
-- `update_time`: Time when the project was last updated.
-- `file_path`: File path of the relevant focal class in its original repository.
+- `file_path`: The file path of the relevant focal function in the source code repository.
+Type is `String`, e.g., `/neural-compressor-v2.6.dev0/neural-compressor-2.6.dev0/neural_compressor/utils/pytorch.py`.
-- `file_name`: File name.
+- `file_name`: The name of the file.
+Type is `String`, e.g., `pytorch.py`.
-- `focal_class`: Focal class of the project.
+- `focal_class`: The focal class of the project, which may be `null`.
+Type is `String`, e.g., `YamlOutputParser`.
-- `focal_name`: Focal function name of the project.
+- `focal_name`: The name of the focal function in the project.
+Type is `String`, e.g., `load`.
-- `focal_parameter`: Focal parameter list.
+- `focal_parameter`: The list of parameters for the focal function.
+Type is `List`.
-- `solution`: Solution of the related problem.
-Note that this is taken directly from the original source file.
-Depending on the type of downstream tasks (code completion or code generation) and the amount of context that needs to be provided to the model, users can adopt and update the prompt field accordingly.
+- `solution`: The solution to the relevant problem.
+Note that this is directly from the original source file.
+Depending on the type of downstream task (code completion or code generation) and the amount of context needed to be provided to the model, the user can adopt and update the prompt field.
+Type is `String`.
-- `function_signature`: Function signature of the target focal function.
+- `function_signature`: The function signature of the target focal function.
+Type is `String`, e.g., `def load(checkpoint_dir=None, model=None, layer_wise=False, history_cfg=None, **kwargs) :`.
-- `left_context`: Source code before the focal function.
+- `left_context`: The source code before the focal function.
+Type is `String`.
-- `right_context`: Source code after the focal function.
+- `right_context`: The source code after the focal function.
+Type is `String`.
-- `test_function`: List of test functions extracted from the original source code, correspond to testing the focal method.
+- `test_function`: A list of test functions extracted from the original source code, corresponding to the test focal method.
+Type is `List`.
-- `import_text`: List of import texts.
+- `import_text`: A list of imported packages.
+Type is `List`.
-- `prompt`: Prompt message that can be used directly to perform code generation.
-Note that if the original source code does not have code annotation/comments, we utilize DeepSeekCoder to generate the annotation.
-The prompt that we use to generate the code comments is “Summarize the following code that uses [framework] and generate the [programming language] comments.
-The response should be made up of two parts – a description followed by block tags.
-The block tags should include @param and @return.”
+- `prompt`: A prompt message that can be used directly for code generation.
+Please note that this prompt is generated using the comments from DeepSeekCoder-33b.
+The prompt we use for generating code comments is: "Summarize the following code using [framework] and generate [programming language] comments.
+The response should be composed of two parts: description and block tags.
+Block tags should include @param and @return."
+Type is `String`.
+- `comment`: The documentation comment for the focal function extracted from the original file, which may be `null`.
+Type is `String`.
-- `prompt_is_gen_from_api`: true = the prompt message is generated from DeepSeekCoder API; false = the prompt message is the original code annotation/comment from the code repository.
+- `prompt_is_gen_from_api`: `true` = The prompt message is generated by the DeepSeekCoder API; `false` = The prompt message is the original code comment from the code repository.
+Type is `Bool`.
-- `function_dependencies`: Functions called in the code corresponding to `solution`.
+- `function_dependencies`: The functions called in the code corresponding to `solution`.
+Type is `List`.
+- `project_create_time`: The creation time of the project.
+Type is `Datetime`, e.g., `2020-07-21T23:49:56+00:00`.
+- `project_update_time`: The update time of the project.
+Type is `Datetime`, e.g., `2024-04-18T0`.
+- `file_create_time`: The creation time of the file.
+Type is `Datetime`, e.g., `2013-03-27T13:42:06Z`.
+- `file_update_time`: The update time of the file.
+Type is `Datetime`, e.g., `2020-05-14T13:06:47Z`.
+- `method_update_time`: The most recent time of modification or addition to the lines of the method.
+Type is `Datetime`, e.g., `2013-03-27T13:42:06Z`.

 ### Key Features